palaknath/Movie_Recommender_system/README.md

 # Movie_Recommender_system
-Built a recommender System that recommends the top n movies to a user.
+Built a recommender System that recommends the top n movies to a user using Python(Surprise package, KNN).
 Used both Collaborative Filtering and Content Based Filtering to recommend.

 To run this, save the dataset in a folder called ml-latest-small and the rest of the files in a folder called "Collaborative Filtering"